AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/edge-network/tutorials/datastream-config-override-rules.md

 - Guide
 ---

-# Overriding Datastream ID and Configuration for Edge Network Requests Using Tags Rules
+# Overriding datastream ID and configuration for Edge network requests using Tags rules

 By default, all Edge requests are sent to the datastream configuration specified in the Adobe Experience Platform Edge Network extension configuration settings.
 This tutorial will offer examples demonstrating how to customize this configuration on a per-event basis

 <InlineAlert variant="info" slots="text"/>

-Starting with `Edge` extension version **2.4.0** (Android) and **4.3.0** (iOS), the `sendEvent` API supports optional Datastream overrides.
+Starting with `Edge` extension version **2.4.0** (Android) and **4.3.0** (iOS), the `sendEvent` API supports optional datastream overrides.
 For detailed information, please refer to the [sendEvent API reference](./api-reference.md#sendEvent).

-## Datastream configuration overrides in Edge based extensions using Rules
+## Datastream configuration overrides in Edge based extensions using rules

 Let's consider a situation where you are working with **Lifecycle For Edge Network** and you want to override the datastream ID and datastream configuration for Lifecycle events routed through the Edge Network.
 Follow these steps to achieve that: